-We chose to us Rewards Fuel to test a competition hosted on The Food Rush website.
+We chose to us Rewards Fuel to test a competition hosted on Eco & Beyond website.
 In addition to the affordable price, the thing that sold us on Rewards Fuel was the level of customisation of the embeddable widget.
 It’s by far the most native looking contest tool as their branding gets out of the way and let’s you use your own colours and fonts.

 Read on to hear about the good and not so good parts of the experience.

 The contest ran smoothly.
 There were no technical issues.
 We scheduled the launch, busied ourselves with other pressing work and checked back from time to time to watch the entries roll in.

 We configured the contest with the following entry methods:

 - Viral Share – 2 points